MicrosoftLearning/mslearn-fabric/Instructions/Labs/01b-delta-lake.md

 # Use delta tables in Apache Spark

-Tables in a Microsoft Fabric lakehouse are based on the open source *Delta Lake* technology for Apache Spark Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a Lakehouse architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in a data lake.
+Tables in a Microsoft Fabric lakehouse are based on the open source *Delta Lake* format for Apache Spark.
+Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a Lakehouse architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in a data lake.

 This exercise should take approximately **40** minutes to complete